Create a content managed website

 We can now test the API, and see how the document is delivered through it.
 Here you can see two examples: one for retrieving a list of documents and one for getting one document by its id.
 For more details on how document queries work, see the API examples documentation.

 In a few easy steps, you've just created a new project and added a new content.
-If you go back to your project dashboard, you will see your published document in the list.
+If you go back to your project dashboard, you will see your recent documents in the list.
 Try to add more documents, or content types!